 As I mentioned, first and foremost, I’m a freelance writer, and that’s where my income comes from.

-In other words, I have the privilege of not treating this blog as a business because I already have a lucrative business that takes care of my bills.
+In other words, I have the privilege of not blogging as a business because I already have a lucrative business that takes care of my bills.

-I know for some of you who are trying to grow blogs, it’s hard not to think about money because you’re likely hoping to leave your 9-5 and take your blog full time.
+I know for some of you who are trying to grow blogs, it’s hard not to think about money because you’re likely hoping to leave your 9-5 and blog blog full time.

 And that’s awesome!
 And I’m totally in awe of you.

-However, if this has caused you to start resenting your blog, and putting too much pressure on it to become the thing that makes you money, I want to invite you to entertain the idea of looking into a service based business that could allow you to make money.
+However, if this has caused you to start resenting your blog, and putting too much pressure on it to become the thing that makes you money, I want to invite you to entertain the idea of service based business.

 Like I said, I don’t use this blog as a way of marketing my freelance writing and services, and I totally think it’s possible to separate the two with my approach to freelance writing.